Robust Generalization of Quadratic Neural Networks via Function Identification: Proof of Theorem

 where in the last step, we have multiplied the expression inside the Frobenius norm by $U'^\top$ on the left and by $U$ on the right, using the fact that the Frobenius norm is invariant under multiplication by orthogonal matrices.
 Defining $W=U'^\top U$, note that

 Then, continuing from (\ref{eqn:lem:rotationbound:1}), we have

 where on the first line, we have used (\ref{eqn:lem:rotationbound:4}) \& (\ref{eqn:lem:rotationbound:5}), on the third line we have used $\Sigma_{jj}\ge\sigma_0$, on the fourth line we have used (\ref{eqn:lem:rotationbound:2}) \& (\ref{eqn:lem:rotationbound:3}), and on the last line we have multiplied on by $U'$ on the left $U^\top$ on the right, again using the fact that the Frobenius norm is invariant under multiplication by orthogonal matrices.
-Thus, we have shown (\ref{eqn:lem:rotationbound:0}), so the claim follows. \end{proof}
+Thus, we have shown (\ref{eqn:lem:rotationbound:0}), so the claim follows. \end{proof} We note here that our result provides an analog of Lemma 6 in \cite{ge2017no} for quadratic neural networks.

 Now, we prove Theorem~\ref{thm:transfer}.
 First, by directly applying the arguments in the proof of Theorem \ref{thm:identification}, we have

 with probability at least $1-\delta/2$.
 However, $\hat{\theta}_p$ itself may not be close to $\theta_p^*$.
 Instead, applying Lemma~\ref{lem:rotationbound} with $\theta=\hat\theta_p$ and $\theta'=\theta_p^*$, and with $\eta=\sqrt{2\epsilon_p/\alpha}$, there exists an orthogonal matrix $R_p = R' R^\top$ that ``aligns'' $\hat\theta_p$ with $\theta_p^*$, yielding